 Gifting stocks is something you might consider if you want to help someone else build a portfolio.
 Or you could gift shares of stock you own to a charitable organization.
 There are different ways to gift stocks and it’s important to consider how doing so could affect you tax-wise.
 Depending on how the stocks are gifted, there may also be tax consequences for the person or organization you’re giving the shares to.
+Consider working with a financial advisor as you make gifting decisions in light of tax rules.

 How Gifting Stocks Works